lit/lit/packages/labs/router/README.md

 #### Render callbacks

-The render callback is called when the outlet property of the Routes object is accessed.
+The render callback is called when the outlet method of the Routes object is called.
 It is passed an object with the parameters extracted from the matching URL.

 Example with named parameter: